AndrewPaulLund/cs205project/README.md

 ---

 #### Data Heterogeneity
-A key attribute of the data, and all genomic alignment files is that it is extremely heterogeneous.
+A key attribute of the data, and all genomic alignment files in general, is that it is extremely heterogeneous.
 Each chunk of data can have orders of magnitude different number of reads (genome sequence strings).
 This makes sequentially processing the alignment files very uneven.
 This unpredictable sizing is illustrated well for